 Manage fraud with Stripe Issuing controls and tools

-Understand how fraud can impact your issuing program and the steps you can take to combat it.
+Understand how transaction fraud can impact your Issuing program and the steps you can take to combat it.

 - Business fraud: A person creates a fraudulent account (often with a stolen identity) to commit fraud.

-- Account takeover (ATO) fraud: A legitimate account owner’s login is compromised by an unauthorized third party who takes actions on their account.
+- Account takeover (ATO) fraud: An unauthorized third party compromises a legitimate account owner’s login and takes actions on their account.

-While business fraud and ATO fraud can occur in Issuing, transaction fraud often poses a greater risk.
-This guide focuses on transaction fraud and the tools available to help you combat it.
+Business fraud and ATO fraud can occur in Issuing, but transaction fraud often poses a greater risk.

 On Stripe Issuing, we see transaction fraud in the form of unauthorized charges on a Stripe-issued card.
 Transaction fraud can occur at any point in a cardholder’s lifecycle.
 Purchases at legitimate businesses are also subject to transaction fraud.
 An issued card can be compromised by: